1 July 2026, 16:42

 5. Wolf, predators & politics

-These motions are directed against the killing of wolves, demand herd protection and call for the integration of predators into cantonal forestry policy.
-Studies, figures and legal classification in the Dossier: Wolf, predators & politics →
+These proposals oppose wolf killings, call for herd protection and demand the integration of predators into cantonal forestry policy.
+Studies, figures and legal assessments in the Dossier: Wolf, predators & politics →

 6. Law, Oversight & Alternatives